srijan-paul/AveTS/README.md

 # Ave

+## NOTE: This project is now abandonware.
+I'm happy with how far I was able to go with this experiment, but Ave was never meant for production use.
+This project is now discontinued, but should still support the features mentioned in this document.

 Ave is a type-checked scripting langauge with clean, minimal syntax that compiles to Javascript, intended for rapid prototyping of applications.